 The audience laughed uncomfortably.
 Some shouted, "Tell it, brother!"

-"I got me some regular gigs doing studio work in New York and Nashville in the fifties and sixties.
+"I got me some regular gigs doing studio work in New York and Nashville in the 50s and 60s.
 I never liked it, but the pay was good.
-I was the guitar for some pretty white boys that had one or two hits and then vanished like a mole down a hole.
-For the next twenty years or so, I played mostly blues in small clubs for mainly colored folk.
+I was the guitar for some pretty white boys who had one or two hits and then vanished like a mole down a hole.
+For the next 20 years or so, I played mostly blues in small clubs for mainly colored folk.
 And for the white folk I played what they called folk-rock.
 For a little while, in the 60's when folk music and blues come back, I had me a comeback, too.
 And I never even know'd I was gone."

 The audience laughed and applauded.